 - 1. General Provider and Subcontractor Reimbursement Strategies - a.
-With the exception of eligible services provided by hospice providers, FQHCs, RHCs, private hospitals, CAHs, public hospitals, nursing facilities, CCFFH and E-ARCH, and Primary care payment enhancement program, the Health Plan may reimburse its providers and Subcontractors in any manner, subject to federal rules and any directed payment policies implemented by DHS.
-The specifics of these reimbursement exceptions are described further in subsection of 7.2.C.1.
+With the exception of eligible services provided by hospice providers, FQHCs, RHCs, hospitals, CAHs, nursing facilities, and COVID-19 vaccine administration fee paid to outpatient pharmacies and other outpatient vaccine providers, the Health Plan may reimburse its providers and Subcontractors in any manner, subject to federal rules and any directed payment policies implemented by DHS.